code-with-alpha/Background-Color-Switcher_Youtube/README.md

 - Visually appealing color palette using CSS.
 - Dynamic background color change.

+## How it Works

+- The user clicks on a color box.
+- The JavaScript event listener triggers a function to change the background color.
+- The background color of the page changes to match the color of the box.

 ## Technologies Used

 - HTML: Structure and layout.